ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>Optional: An IP address to assign to the ALB.
 This IP must be on the <code>vlan</code> that you specified and must be in the same <code>zone</code> as the ALB that you want to create.
 This IP address must not be in use by another load balancer or ALB in the cluster.
 To see the IP addresses that are currently in use, run <code>kubectl get svcs --all-namespaces</code>.</dd>

 <dt><code>--version <em>IMAGE_VERSION</em></code></dt>
 <dd>Optional: The version of the image that you want the ALB to run.
 To list available versions, run `ibmcloud ks ingress alb versions`.
-If you omit this flag, the ALB runs the latest version of the Kubernetes Ingress image type.</dd>
+To specify a version other than the default, you must first disable automatic updates by running the `ibmcloud ks ingress alb autoupdate disable` command.
+If you omit this flag, the ALB runs the default version of the Kubernetes Ingress image type.</dd>

 <dt><code>-q</code></dt>
 <dd>Optional: Do not show the message of the day or update reminders.</dd>